 What is Outplacement?

-If you’re new to the topic of outplacement, you likely have a lot of questions about this benefit: What is outplacement?
+If you’re new to outplacement, you likely have a lot of questions about it.
+What is outplacement?
 Who is it for?
-How can it benefit my company?
+How can it help my company?
 Read on for answers to these and other frequently asked questions.

 This has made company transitions, such as layoffs and other involuntary employee exits, critical moments for companies concerned about brand protection.